 All job seekers will be provided access and facilitated assistance to the Pure Michigan Talent Connect website to register and update registrations monthly and to search for jobs on the Talent Connect website.
-These services will be available on a walk-in and appointment basis at the Michigan Works!
-Service Center.
-Information regarding general employment services will be provided over the telephone, on our website and at the Service Centers and the following services will be provided directly at the site:
+These services are currently being provided virtually or in-person.
+Staff are available to provide services via phone, video conference or in person; whichever option is best for the customer to be served.
+Basic information regarding general employment services is also available on our website.
+The following services will be provided at our Service Centers:

-- Α. Self service using Pure Michigan Talent Connect Internet-based system and Resource Rooms - Staff assisted self-service to help job seekers and employers who cannot use В. Pure Michigan Talent Connect or other job search tools unaided. - C. Facilitated services with staff for those who need more intensive staff assistance to obtain jobs or employees.
+- A. Self-service using Pure Michigan Talent Connect Internet-based system and Resource Rooms - B. Staff assisted self-service to help job seekers and employers who cannot use Pure Michigan Talent Connect or other job search tools unaided (also available virtually). - C. Facilitated services with staff for those who need more intensive staff assistance to obtain jobs or employees (also available virtually).